rickysurya/myGram/README.md

 # MyGram
-MyGram is a web service where user can post photo, add comment on other user photos and add social media.
+MyGram is a web service where users can post photo, add comment on other user photos.
 This project has 4 group endpoint which is:
 1. User :
     - Register [POST]
     - Login [POST]